 An experienced Twin Cities policy analyst, organizer, public speaker and advocate, Rep. Omar was sworn into office in January 2019, making her the first Somali-American Member of Congress, the first woman of color to represent Minnesota, and one of the first two Muslim-American women elected to Congress.

 Richard Eskow is a writer (Nation, Salon, HuffPost, etc.), consultant, and radio/TV commentator (The Zero Hour).
+He is a Senior Advisor for Freedom to Prosper.
 He is also Sr. Advisor for Health & Economic Justice at Social Security Works.
 He was the lead writer and editor for Bernie Sanders’ 2016 presidential campaign.
 Richard has been a public policy advisor in over 20 countries.